Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-6.md

 >Copy all the tests to the appropriate files and study each test and what its purpose is.
 Then run all the tests again.

 ## That's it!
-Conrgatulations you have succesfully completed building your Star Wars backend API
+Congratulations you have successfully completed building your Star Wars backend API
 ### Give yourself a pat on the back and may the force be with you.